awaregroup/IIALab/labs/Lab05.md

 We will do this back on the development PC.

-Amongst the lab files, you will find a deployment json file named deployment.win-x64.json.
-Open this file in VS Code.
+Amongst the lab files, you will find a deployment json file at the following path : "C:\Labs\Content\src\IoTLabs.IoTEdge\deployment.template.lab05.win-x64.json" .

+Open this file in Visual Studio Code.
 We must fill in the details for the container image we just built above, along with our container registry credentials.

-Search for "{ACR_*}" and replace those values with the correct values for your container repository.
+Search for any variables starting with ACR and replace those values with the correct values for your container repository.
 The ACR_IMAGE must exactly match what you pushed, e.g. aiedgelabcr.azurecr.io/tabularmodel:1.0-x64-iotcore

 ```
     "$edgeAgent": {